sonlichao/create-styled-components/README.md

 ## Install

 ### From vsix file
-1. Download vsix file from `dist` fold.
+1. Download vsix file from `dist` folder.
    create-styled-components-0.0.1.vsix.
 2. Click `extension icon` in VSCode.
-3. Click the `...` in top-right of extension window.
+3. Click the `...` in top-right conner of the extension window.
-4. Click the  `Install from VSIX` in submenu.
+4. Click the  `Install from VSIX` in the submenu.
 5. Select you downloaded vsix file and install it.

 ## Usage